IbraStark/babylai-fe-angular-sdk/README.md

 # @aslaluroba/help-center

-A powerful and customizable help center widget for Angular applications with real-time chat functionality, AI assistance, and multi-language support.
+A powerful and customizable help center widget for Angular applications with real-time chat functionality, AI assistance, multi-language support, and user feedback collection.

 ## Installation